sahithi-chilakamarri/springbootdemo/README.md

 # springbootdemo
+In this branch

-5. Create custom exceptions TrackNotFoundException, TrackAlreadyExistsException in a com.stack....exceptions package.
-Perform appropriate exception handling and propagation Back.
+Created custom exceptions like TrackNotFoundException, TrackAlreadyExistsException in a com.stack....exceptions package and handled the exceptions